Ambushed, Pt. 1 - Taylor Circa 74 Amplifier (Mahogany)

 Image Courtesy Taylor

 The Circa 74 amplifier features two channels, one of which offers the standard quarter-inch, unbalanced input for guitar and the other offers a combo XLR low impedance and quarter-inch unbalanced, high impedance input for either a mic or another guitar.
 Each channel has a volume control, a three band EQ, and a reverb send.
-There is an auxiliary input with an eighth-inch jack, a Bluetooth input with pairing button and LED, an eighth-inch headphone jack, and a large amber jewel power lamp.
+In the master section there is an auxiliary input with an eighth-inch jack, a Bluetooth input with pairing button and LED, an eighth-inch headphone jack, and a large amber jewel power lamp.
 On the back panel are an XLR direct out to allow you to send the output signal to a PA console and a quarter-inch out to allow you to send the signal to another powered speaker device.
 I called Taylor and they said those outputs are post-EQ.
 I should take it to work and check that.
 Rounding out the back panel are the power switch, fuse, and the IEC power socket.
 I was interested to see that the amplifier can accept 100-240VAC at 50-60 Hz., so you don't have to worry about travel to Europe.

 Image Courtesy Taylor